INeido/dots/README.md

     sudo systemctl start NetworkManager.service
     ```

-4. Powermenu and the Network Manager Applet has to be started as sudo.
+4. Powermenu, the Network Manager Applet and the pacman update script has to be started as sudo.
 We have to therefore disable the requirement for a password.
 Add the following line to your /etc/sudoers.d by doing:
     ```bash
     # Changes to sudoers have to be done using visudo
     # Optional: Change your editor from vi